Jamal Murray NBA Playoffs Player Props: Nuggets vs. Suns

-Jamal Murray and the rest of the Denver Nuggets take on the Phoenix Suns in the NBA Playoffs on Saturday, at 8:30 PM ET.
+Jamal Murray and the rest of the Denver Nuggets match up versus the Phoenix Suns in the NBA Playoffs on Monday, at 10:00 PM ET.

-If you'd like to make predictions on Murray's performance, we dive into his available prop bets, using stats and trends, below.
+If you'd like to make predictions on Murray's performance, we look at his available prop bets, using stats and trends, below.

 Jamal Murray Prop Bets vs. the Suns